Sarah Kaiser

 Sarah Kaiser completed her PhD in physics (quantum information) at the University of Waterloo’s Institute for Quantum Computing.
 She has spent much of her career developing new quantum hardware in the lab, from building satellites to hacking quantum cryptography hardware.
 Communicating what is so exciting about quantum is her passion, and she loves building new demos and tools to help enable the quantum community to grow.
 When not at her mechanical keyboard, she loves kayaking and writing books about science for all ages.

-books by Sarah Kaiser
+books & videos by Sarah Kaiser

 Learn Quantum Computing with Python and Q#